FREVA-CLINT/freva-deployment/docs/deployment/Configure.md

 apache httpd container that serves the web app without having the users to remember the specific ports.
 Similar configurations are available to other web server software.

+## Version checking
+Because the system consists of multiple micro services the software will perform a version check *before* the deployment to ensure that all versions fit together.
+If you for example want to deploy the rest api the system will also check an update of the freva cli if it finds that the cli library doesn't fit with the latest version of the rest api.
+This ensures that all parts of the system will work together.
+> **_Note:_** You can disable this version checking by using the `--skip-version-check` flag.
+Use this flag with caution.